Thursday, November 21, 2024

 Mori: It is also the same with BlazBlue.
 The hardship of designing the main character is when you line up all 20 characters, you need to design a character out of these twenty that has to be obviously the main character to the player.

 Ishiwatari: Just because you could create the game doesn’t mean that you are going to be good at playing the game.
-As the game’s creators, we are surprised watching good players using combos in a different way.
+As the game’s creators, we are surprised to watch good players using combos differently.

 T-ONO: Were there any players that you know that stood out?